 The information in this specification is applicable to the following Microsoft products or supplemental software.
-References to product versions include released service packs.
+References to product versions include released service packsupdates to those products.

 The terms "earlier" and "later", when used with a product version, refer to either all preceding versions or all subsequent versions, respectively.
 The term "through" refers to the inclusive range of versions.
 Applicable Microsoft products are listed chronologically in this section.